Interim Winter Session FAQs

 - How many credits can I take?

-The Interim term has a 4 credit hour limit.
-No exceptions to the 4 credit limit will be accepted.
+The Interim Winter Session has a 4 credit hour limit; no overload will be permitted.

-- Who can take courses during the Interim Session?
+- Who can take courses during the Interim Winter Session?

-Currently enrolled, returning students* and visiting students are eligible to register for the Interim Session.
-Students on academic probation are not eligible to register for the Interim Session.
+Currently enrolled, returning students* and visiting students are eligible to register for the Interim Winter Session.
+Students on academic probation are not eligible to register for the Interim Winter Session.

 *Returning students – those who haven’t attended the University of Northern Colorado for one year – also are eligible but must first complete the Student Information Form and submit it to the Office of the Registrar.
 Please allow one working day for processing the form before registering.